bkimmett/polynomial-byzantine/README.md

 * `receive_backchannel()` - Used by nodes and the adversary to receive the next adversarial-business-related message sent to them.
 * `receive_next()` - Used by nodes to receive the next message sent to them.

+Once that's done, I recommend:

+* Each node should be run on a different computer.
+* The message-sending server (if you have one) should be run on the same computer as the adversary.
+The adversary effectively MITMs every message, so expect it to get a lot of traffic!
+* The runner as it currently exists won't work.
+You'll have to make a new runner or start/stop each node separately.
+* The client can be anywhere.

 ### Customizing *t*